April 29, 2016

 By denying people opportunities for reasons (sex, race, etc.) that have nothing to do with ability, does RD reinforce group consciousness and stereotypes?

-Moreover, does RD increase social tension and group polarization?
+3. Does RD increase social tension and group polarization?
 I suspect that some non-OVG members resent OVGs, some RD beneficiaries are stigmatized, and some RD beneficiaries feel inferior because they aren't hired for their merit.